ansble/monument/readme.md

 ```
 {
 	port: 3000 // the port for the server to run on
-	, compress: true // turns on compression for static files
+	, compress: true // turns on or off compression for static files (deflate/gzip)
 	, routePath: './routes' // the folder your routes live in
 	, templatePath: './templates' // the folder where your templates live
 	, publicPath: './public' // the folder where your static files live